The Night Montevideo Teaches You How to Listen to Tango

 The Rambla Walk After

-I left Fun Fun around midnight and walked toward the Rambla.
-Ciudad Vieja was dark and quiet — this neighborhood does empty out at night, and I wouldn't recommend this walk for everyone, but I was three blocks from the waterfront and feeling bold.
+Leave Fun Fun around midnight and walk toward the Rambla.
+Ciudad Vieja goes dark and quiet — this neighborhood does empty out at night, so it isn't a walk for everyone, but the waterfront sits just three blocks away.

 The Rambla Sur at midnight is something else.
-The Rio de la Plata — so wide you can't see Argentina on the other side — reflected the city lights.
-A few couples sat on the seawall.
-A fisherman cast a line into the darkness.
+The Rio de la Plata — so wide you can't see Argentina on the other side — reflects the city lights.
+A few couples sit on the seawall.
+A fisherman casts a line into the darkness.

-I sat on the wall with the bandoneon still echoing in my head and watched a container ship pass silently, lights blinking.
-The air smelled like salt and eucalyptus.
+Settle on the wall with the bandoneon still echoing in your head and watch a container ship pass silently, lights blinking.
+The air smells like salt and eucalyptus.

 Montevideo is often described as a city that doesn't try too hard.
-After Fun Fun Bar, I understood that differently.
+After Fun Fun Bar, you understand it differently.
 It's not that Montevideo doesn't try.
 It's that Montevideo doesn't perform.
 The tango isn't for you.
 The Rambla sunset isn't for you.
 The mate on the promenade isn't for you.
 You're welcome to share it, but it exists whether you're there or not.

 That's the difference between a tourist destination and a city.
 Montevideo is a city.